Enigmatic-Smile/docs/cards/README.md

 ## Testing Card Numbers

-Note that on the Playground you can only create cards in test mode.
-In live mode new cards can only be linked to programs using the SDKs or the API if you are PCI compliant.

-Use the following test card number ranges to test card linking in test mode, either in the Playground or using the SDKs with your test SDK key.
+Use the following test card number ranges to test card linking in test mode, either in the Playground or using the SDKs aor APIs with your test SDK key.

 **Visa**: `4444000000004***`
 **Mastercard**: `5555000000005***`